Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Agilon, NBH, Shoals, And Blue And Encourages Investor...

 Agilon health, inc. (NYSE: AGL)

-Class Period: (1) Agilon common stock pursuant, or traceable, or both, to materials issued in connection with the Company's secondary public offering (the“SPO Materials”) that occurred on or about May 16, 2023; and/or (2) between November 4, 2022 and January 4, 2024
+Class Period: (1) Agilon common stock purchases traceable to the April 2021 initial public offering of Agilon stock (the“IPO”); (2) pursuant, or traceable, or both, to materials issued in connection with the Company's secondary public offering (the“SPO Materials”) that occurred on or about May 16, 2023; and/or (3) common stock between April 15, 2021 and February 27, 2024

 Lead Plaintiff Deadline: May 20, 2024